|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This is a delicious butterscotch sauce to warm up and serve with bread pudding or ice cream, or drizzle the sauce over apple slices for a great treat.
-It takes very little time to prepare and cook, and you can store it for up to 2 weeks in the refrigerator.
+This is a delicious butterscotch sauce to warm up and serve with bread pudding and ice cream, or drizzle the sauce over apple slices for a great treat.
+It takes little time to prepare and cook, and you can store it for up to 2 weeks in the refrigerator.

 When finishing the butterscotch sauce, don't scrape the sides or bottom of the pan.
 If you do, you might find it grainy.

 - 1 1/2 cups light brown sugar, packed

 - 1/3 cup plus 1/2 cup heavy cream, divided use

 Combine the brown sugar, butter, and 1/3 cup of heavy cream in a wide-bottom saute pan or saucepan over low heat.
 Cook, stirring until the butter and sugar have melted and the mixture is smooth.

 Increase the heat to medium-low and bring to a simmer with bubbles all over the top.
 Continue cooking, without stirring, for 3 minutes.